Gwayaboy/DatabaseTesting/README.md

                     @Message = N'The object dbo.RptContactTypes does not exist.'
             END;
         ```
-        c) submit procedure changes and execute the test with SQL Test or by running
+        c) submit procedure changes and execute the test with SQL Test or by executing in SSMS
         ```tsql
             EXEC [tSQLt].[Run] '[RptContactTypes].[test to check RptContactTypes exists]'
          ```